XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 sysparam save
 ```

-### 4. Copy image to USB disk
+### 4. Copy image to USB drive

-Copy all the files in `image` folder to the root of the USB disk, then plug the USB disk to the USB 3.0 Type-C port.
+Copy all the files in `image` folder to the root of the USB drive, then plug the USB drive to the USB 3.0 Type-C port.

 :::caution

-Make sure the file system of your USB disk is `FAT32` and the sector size of `FAT32` is `512` because
+Make sure the file system of your USB drive is `FAT32` and the sector size of `FAT32` is `512` because
 the uboot XpressReal used only support this sector size.

 Your can prepare the file system with the this command in a Linux console: